 Dinner is ideally significantly smaller and lighter than lunch.
 Soups and stews are often a wonderful choice because they are warm and nourishing, even when light.
 A smaller serving of lunch can often work, too.
 For some, especially when weight loss is indicated, it’s best to forego dinner altogether in favor of a healthy breakfast and lunch, or to eat a more substantial breakfast and make dinner the ultra-light meal of the day.
 Try:

-Specific Kapha-Pacifying Foods
+Specific Kapha-Balancing Foods

 To view a detailed list of foods to favor and minimize when balancing kapha, please see our resource on Kapha-Pacifying Foods—remembering of course, that this list is meant to help you deepen your understanding and begin to see overarching patterns—not to create a sense of restriction or deprivation.